JujuAdams/Vinyl/docs/5.0/Knobs.md

 |`name` |string  |Knob to target                           |
 |`value`|number  |Input value for the knob, from `0` to `1`|

-Sets the normalised input value of a [Vinyl knob](Terminology).
+Sets the normalised input value of a knob.
 This is converted into an output value using the range of the knob if necessary.

 #### **Example**